rism-digital/muscat-guidelines/default/en/help_best_practices.md

 Catalogers should not remove information from the core record if it is correct.
 Administrative information is stored in the records that can explain decisions made by the Editorial Center and the relationship to other records.
 Do not delete or edit data in the fields **Initial entry in A/I (775)**, **Local number (035)**, or **RISM series (510)**.
 Never delete a note that indicates that a record was merged with another record.

-If a record has already been revised by another working group (evident by the presence of a library's siglum and shelfmark in the field **Source of description note (588)**), use cataloger's judgement as to whether futher revision is necessary.
+If a record has already been revised by another working group (evident by the presence of a library's siglum and shelfmark in the field **Source of description note (588)**), use cataloger's judgement as to whether further revision is necessary.
 If you make further changes, make it clear in the note what revisions you contributed.

 If your copy is incomplete, revisions might still be possible, but make it clear in the **Source of description note (588)** that your copy is incomplete.